Mindwerks/wildmidi/README.md

 * Improved pkg-config file generation in cmake script (bug #236).
 * Workaround a link failure on AmigaOS4 with newer SDKs (bug #241).
 * Other minor source clean-ups.
+* CMake project clean-ups.
+Cmake v3.4 or newer is now required.

 0.4.5
 * Fixed MUS drum channels 9 and 15 being swapped if the same file